IshakAtes/baby-tools-shop/README.md

-# Baby Tools E-commerce Project 🛍️
+# Baby Tools E-commerce Project 🛒

-A comprehensive project showcasing an e-commerce application built with Django, designed for managing and displaying baby tools.
-This guide walks through the steps for setting up, running, and deploying the project using Docker.
+This project demonstrates a fully functional e-commerce application developed with Django to manage and display baby products.
+Below is a comprehensive guide to setting up, running, and deploying the project using Docker.

 ---